Identity Testing for Constant-Width, and Any-Order, Read-Once Oblivious Arithmetic Branching Programs: Preliminaries

-Here, the $\coeff_D$ operator will return a matrix for any monomial, for example, $\coeff_D(y)= $.
-For a polynomial $D(\x) \in \A[\x]$ over an algebra, its is the space spanned by its coefficients.
-For a matrix~$R$, $R(i,j)$ denotes its entry in the $i$-th row and $j$-th column.
+For a polynomial $D(\x) \in \A[\x]$ over an algebra, its \emph{coefficient space} is the space spanned by its coefficients.
+For a matrix~$R$, we denote its entry in the $i$-th row and $j$-th column by $R(i,j)$.

-As mentioned earlier, a deterministic blackbox PIT is equivalent to constructing a hitting-set.
-A set of points $\Hit \in \F^n$ is called a \emph{hitting-set} for a class $\mathcal{C}$ of $n$-variate polynomials if for any nonzero polynomial $P$ in $\mathcal{C}$, there exists a point in $\Hit$ where $P$ evaluates to a nonzero value.
-An $f(n)$-time hitting-set would mean that the hitting-set can be generated in time $f(n)$ for input size $n$.
+As mentioned earlier, a deterministic blackbox PIT is equivalent to constructing a hitting set.
+A set of points $\Hit \in \F^n$ is called a \emph{hitting set} for a class $\mathcal{C}$ of $n$-variate polynomials if for any nonzero polynomial $P$ in $\mathcal{C}$, there exists a point in $\Hit$ where $P$ evaluates to a nonzero value.

-\subsection{Arithmetic Branching Programs}
+\subsection{Arithmetic branching programs}